 Hughes Hall is a progressive and innovative college which accepts graduate students in all areas of study and research.
 It is the oldest of the six graduate colleges in the University and has a large post-graduate community enriched by its great diversity of nationalities.
 An oasis of calm and quiet near the busy city centre, we provide a relaxing yet stimulating environment for study and research.
 Hughes is situated alongside Fenners Cricket Ground, and in close proximity to a gym and public swimming pool.

 We have a generous range of scholarships open to new students, and encourge applicants to Cambridge also to apply for one of these.
+We also offer travel grants for Masters and Doctoral students to travel to conferences or other course-related work

 The distinctive graduate and mature atmosphere at Hughes Hall is unique, and many of the College’s students continuing to a new degree at Cambridge, or returning to study after a period of time away from academia, find personal and intellectual advantages to returning to Hughes Hall when they start their new course.